-B- Climate Change
+B. Climate Change

-Tata companies will play a leadership role in climate change by being knowledgeable, responsive and trustworthy, and by adopting environment-friendly technologies, business practices and innovation, while pursuing their own growth aspirations and the enhancement of shareholder value.
+Under the Tata Group sustainability policy, Tata companies will play a leadership role in climate change by being knowledgeable, responsive and trustworthy, and by adopting environment-friendly technologies, business practices and innovation, while pursuing their own growth aspirations and the enhancement of shareholder value.

-- 1. Tata companies will measure their carbon footprint and will strive to: - 2.
-Be the benchmark in their segment of industry on the carbon footprint, for their plants and operations. - 3.
-Engage actively in climate change advocacy and the shaping of regulations in different business sectors. - 4.
-Incorporate 'green' perspective in all key organisational processes.
+1. Tata companies will measure their carbon footprint and will strive to:

+2. Be the benchmark in their segment of industry on the carbon footprint, for their plants and operations.

+3. Engage actively in climate change advocacy and the shaping of regulations in different business sectors.

+4. Incorporate 'green' perspective in all key organisational processes.